duracelltomi/gtm4wp/readme.txt

 * Updated: removed support for WooCommerce versions before v3.2
 * Updated: 'Blacklist tags' tab renamed to 'Security'
 * Updated: complete rework of blacklist/whitelist feature to use the latest tag/trigger/variable list of Google
+* Updated: do not fire add to cart event if button is in a disabled state

 = 1.11.4 =